Skip to content

 import std.logger : log, logf, LogLevel;

-import sparkles.core_cli.logger : initLogger;
+import sparkles.base.logger : initLogger;

 void main()